Polymer Clay Cutout Arch Earrings and Hoop Drops

 Styled context

-Build these as flat, two-color open octagon frames: a glittery hot-pink outer ring around a pale-yellow inner ring, with the center fully cut out.
-Cut the pink outside first, seat the yellow frame inside with a thin label-directed layer of liquid polymer clay, then open the center and clean up the corners while the clay is still easy to refine.
-Pierce before baking, cure flat by the clay package directions, and add the chunky gold topper after the frames are fully cool.
+These are a matched pair of flat open-octagon drops: a glittery hot-pink outer ring nested around a pale-yellow inner ring, with the center fully cut out so you see through it, each one hanging from a chunky polished gold huggie hoop on a small gold jump ring.
+Build both frames from one set of registered octagon cutters so the band widths stay even, bond the two colors with a thin label-directed film of liquid polymer clay, then open the center and clean the corners while the clay is still easy to refine.
+Pierce the top-center hole on both before baking, cure them flat so the corners do not lift, then add the gold huggie after the frames are fully cool.

 The color stock and clay body choices that carry the visible design.